Princess Diana’s Former Lover, Art Dealer Oliver Hoare, Dead At Age 73

 — The Sun (@TheSun) September 11, 2018

 It appears that Princess Diana was infatuated with Oliver.
-During their affair, Diana has been reported as telling Lady Bowker, that she “daydreamed of living in Italy with the handsome Hoare.”
+During their affair, Diana has been reported as telling Lady Bowker that she “daydreamed of living in Italy with the handsome Hoare.”

 While they were together, the Daily Mail reports that Princess Diana once smuggled Oliver Hoare into Kensington Palace inside the boot of a car.
 It is also alleged that “security staff once found him half-naked and hiding behind a bay tree as he tried to sneak out after a fire alarm went off in the middle of the night.”